 Dismissal of criminal charges after military diversion

-If asked about his or her criminal record in an interview for any job (other than peace officer), the defendant will not need to disclose the arrest or diversion.
+If asked about his or her criminal record in an interview or application for any job (other than peace officers), the defendant will not need to disclose the arrest or diversion – thereby greatly increasing the defendant’s employment prospects.

 Who is eligible for military diversion?

-To qualify for military diversion, both of the following conditions must apply:
+To qualify for military diversion under California law, both of the following conditions must apply:

 - The defendant was, or currently is, a member of the United States military; and